shenlin192/Projet-de-R-D/README.md

 ## Boost
 ### Boost library
 Source code to create library for Boost experiment is in path "./sourceCode/cpp/Boost.cpp".
 Since there are numbers of functions predifined in Boost, we chose only one of them to test if Boost can cooperate with node-ffi.
-In this experiment, the `timer` of Boost is chosen as a sample.
+In this experiment, the `timer` and `progress` of Boost are chosen as for testing.

+It's worth noting that we do not expose Boost directly to node-ffi.
+Instead, we created a wrapper function `testBoost` containing the necessary C++ code of Boost for lately use.

 ### Boost test
 The source code for boost timer test is in path "./sourceCode/js/Boost.js".
 The usage of Boost with FFI is the same as the BasicUsage (like calling a normal global function, calling a global variable...).
 All we need to do is to "include" the Boost library in the C++ file, and then generate a shared library.
 After that functions defined in Boost can be used easily from JavaScript.